 For those who want to become a NormalBreathing Buteyko teacher:

-This site will host Buteyko breathing practitioners who is teaching the NormalBreathing method.
-Starting from 1990’s, there have been many Western groups, organizations and forums that united Buteyko breathing teachers.
+This site will host Buteyko breathing practitioners who are teaching the NormalBreathing method.
+Starting from 1990’s, there have been many Western groups, organizations, and forums that united Buteyko breathing teachers.
 This organization of NormalBreathing practitioners has the following differences and unique features:

-- NormalBreathing practitioners will be required to work towards experiencing normal physical health themselves: learning the Buteyko’s norm of 60 s for the morning CP, while getting help from other NormalBreathing practitioners, if necessary.
+- NormalBreathing Buteyko practitioners are required to work towards experiencing normal physical health themselves: learning up to the Buteyko’s norm of 60 s for the morning CP while getting help from other NormalBreathing practitioners, if necessary.
 In practical terms, this means doing the job related to physical and breathing exercises together with lifestyle changes.

 If you are interested in differences between the Buteyko method and the NormalBreathing method, there is a series of videos in which Dr. Artour Rakhimov provides an overview of the main features of the main NormalBreathing course for students with common health conditions.
 You can find these videos on pages of the Buteyko Space website.